mcollina/autocannon/README.md

         The request headers.
   --har FILE
         When provided, Autocannon will use requests from the HAR file.
-        CAUTION: you have to to specify one (or more) domain using URL option: only the HAR requests to the same domains will be considered.
+        CAUTION: you have to specify one or more domains using URL option: only the HAR requests to the same domains will be considered.
         NOTE: you can still add extra headers with -H/--headers but -m/--method, -F/--form, -i/--input -b/--body will be ignored.
   -B/--bailout NUM
         The number of failures before initiating a bailout.